A startup guide from www.defonseka.com

-For the Sri Lankan genealogist, lack of records of any sort, (and easy access to whatever that exists), is a serious constraint in looking up one’s own family history.
+The Sri Lankan genealogist faces a barrier, as lack of records of any sort, and easy access to whatever that exists, is a serious constraint in looking up one’s own family history.
 I was extremely lucky to have access to previous research, a starting point which charted the family from 1658 in the year the Dutch arrived, up to around the turn of the 19th century.
 The research based on one unique court case in which the powerful ‘Disava’ or the Dutch ruler of the province (who was also the chief land administrator), was challenged in a Dutch court of law, left a trail of records relating to the family.
-It was the Dutch who introduced meticulous record keeping to Ceylon, improving on the Portuguese land ‘Tombos’1.
-The Dutch records (still available in the National Archives) pertaining to the case was subsequently translated and published in English as the ‘De Andrado manuscripts’ by Mr. J. H. O. Paulusz,, who was the Government Archivist, from 1940 to 1958.
+It was the Dutch who introduced meticulous record keeping to Ceylon.
+The Dutch records (still available in the National Archives) pertaining to the case was subsequently translated and published in English as the ‘De Andrado Manuscripts’ by Mr. J. H. O. Paulusz,, who was the Government Archivist, from 1940 to 1958.
 It was a stroke of luck for the family, and early researchers such as Mudliyar S R De Fonseka worked with scholars to translate the Dutch work and built up the history of the family.
-The authenticated research which was published by M D Raghavan in the book ‘The Karava of Ceylon’ lays the foundation for this website.
+The authenticated research which was published by M D Raghavan in the book ‘The Karava of Ceylon’.
+This laid the foundation for this website.

 Suggested Ways to Start

-Genealogy data is usually tracked back from the memory of living ancestors, archived records in national repositories, Church and Community archives, shipping registers, immigration records, newspaper articles, obituaries, deeds, wills historical societies and the Internet.
+Genealogy data is usually tracked back from the memory of living ancestors, archived records in national repositories, church and community archives, shipping registers, immigration records, newspaper articles, obituaries, deeds, wills and other legal documents, historical societies and the Internet.
 Most of the developed countries have now brought these records online into searchable databases giving people living in these countries the ability to search online for census data, electoral registers, shipping and immigration records.
 Lacking all this, the Sri Lankan Genealogist must try hard and look for unusual sources to track the data.